 If you have a number of merchant-specific credit cards that seemed like a good idea at the time, due to an immediate promotional discount on purchases, reconsider the role they play in your financial profile.
 If the same merchant accepts the major credit cards, consider closing the merchant cards.
 Such merchant cards can dilute your credit worthiness and reflect negatively upon your financial responsibility because they were applied for on impulse.

 After the disposition of all credit cards has been determined, and acted upon accordingly, be sure to monitor your three credit reports until all changes are correctly recorded on each of them.
-The extra effort is worth it to assure that you effectively have a “financial divorce” in addition to your legal divorce.
+With credit cards during a divorce, extra effort is worth it to assure that you effectively have a “financial divorce” in addition to your legal divorce.